dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 ---
 title: How I managed to integrate Polymer in my jekyll blog
 desc: Polymer elements are really cool to work with.
 I have a tutorial to include Polymer elements in simple steps.
+Polymer is an ambitious project from google which might take off a lot of burden on web designers and developers.
 keywords: polymer jekyll, polymer github pages, polymer and github
 author: sharathdt
 tags: Jekyll